DataTalksClub/data-engineering-zoomcamp/07-streaming/workshop/README.md

 > Change the offset back to `latest-offset` when you're done experimenting.

-## Step 10: Aggregation with tumbling windows
+## Aggregation with tumbling windows

 Now let's do something our plain Python consumer can't easily do - windowed aggregation.
 We'll count taxi trips and sum revenue by pickup location per hour.